Gab Banal: Professional career

-San Miguel to Barako Bull
+Barako Bull

+In 2014, he and his cousins Jonathan Banal and Frank Golla applied for the 2014 PBA Draft.
 Shortly after he got drafted by the San Miguel Beermen, he was traded to the Barako Bull Energy along with Jojo Duncil, Chico Lañete and a 2016 first round pick (Jeoffrey Javillonar was later selected), for the draft rights of third pick Ronald Pascual.
+However, he was not signed by Barako.